 The second was these black grid shower doors.

-So I kinda got the first one with the exception of that damn subway tile situation.
+So I kinda got the first one except for that damn White Subway Tile Dye Lot situation.

 As for the grid doors when you see what we spent you’ll understand why we decided to hold off and wait on those.
 I still love the concept but we already went way over budget and had to stop somewhere.